Permissions and user access FAQs

 Can I map roles to an existing active directory?

 Yes.
-Monotype Fonts’ SSO mapping feature allows you to map Teams in Monotype Fonts with your company’s existing active directory (AD) groups.
+Monotype Fonts’ SSO mapping feature allows you to map Monotype Fonts teams onto your company’s existing active directory (AD) groups.

-Once set up, this integration automates and ensures that users in your AD groups, when logging into Monotype Fonts via SSO, are provisioned into the right Teams with their respective user Roles and have immediate access to font assets—folders, font lists, web projects and more—aligned with their creative projects.
+This ensures that when they log into Monotype Fonts via SSO, users in your AD groups are provisioned into the right teams with their respective user roles.
+It also gives them immediate access to the font assets (folders, font lists, web projects and more) associated with their creative projects.

 How do I create a new mapping?